Search blog

 2.1.
 Listening and Reading

-Looking at the IELTS score table below, the Listening section in both tests is scored on the same scale (for example, if you get around 3 to 4 questions correct, your score will be 2.5).
+Looking at the IELTS score table above, IELTS listening score calculator in both tests is scored on the same scale (for example, if you get around 3 to 4 questions correct, your score will be 2.5).
 In the Reading section, for the IELTS Academic test, getting 5 to 6 questions correct corresponds to an IELTS band score of 3.0.
 On the other hand, to achieve an IELTS band score of 3.0 in the IELTS General Training test, candidates need to answer correctly between 8 and 11 questions.

 In both sections, candidates complete all 40 questions.
 The scoring is based on the number of correct answers, which is then converted to the IELTS scoring scale from 1 to 9.
 There are two types of IELTS tests that candidates preparing for the test are familiar with: IELTS Academic and IELTS General Training.
 These two tests differ in some content and even in the scoring method.